egel-lang/egel-lang.github.io/index.md

 routines.

-Internally, combinators are represented as referenced counted C++ objects and there is no garbage collector for light-weight seamless integration with C/C++.
+Internally, combinators are represented as referenced counted C++ objects and there is no extra garbage collector implemented for light-weight seamless integration with C/C++.
 Also, the interpreter is stackless to later allow for concurrency.

 Definitions are translated to bytecode in a small instruction set for